Children’s story book author Sarah Lucas answers some of her readers’ questions.

 Did you like reading when you were little?

 I used to collect little boxed sets of fiction books and read them under my covers at night with a torch.
-The Peter Rabbit series was my favourite – I think because there were so many of them and I just kept finding more!
+The Peter Rabbit series was my favourite.
 The books were tiny and I loved the feel of them.
-Although I don’t think you should read under your covers at night because it’s not good for your eyes, back in the days, it did mean that I before I went to sleep, I was able to escape into a magical world.
+Although I don’t think you should read under your covers at night because it’s not good for your eyes, but it did mean that before I went to sleep I could escape into a magical world and go to sleep with a happy smile on my face.

 Who’s your favourite author and what’s your favourite book?